 Next, Decide Between a Debt Collection Agency or Law Firm

 So your letters, phone calls, and entreaties got you nowhere?
 It’s time to enlist the services of a professional.
 But which professional do you hire: a lawyer or a debt collection agency?
 For starters, it’s always a good idea to get the counsel of an attorney.
 They can advise you whether pursuing the matter through civil court or a collections agency is worth the time and expense.
 Moreover, they will often write demand letters for you on legal stationary.
 This sounds like a small thing, but it isn’t.
 Sometimes, a professional correspondence from a practicing attorney will motivate your debtor to pay up.
 After all, debtors don’t want to end up before a judge, explaining their motives for not paying you.

 If your attorney’s letters go unanswered, you need to decide whether you’ll proceed with a collections agency, a lawyer, or drop the matter entirely.
 If your debt is fairly large and you’re willing to head to court for a judgment or lien, then a lawyer might be your best option.

 On the other hand, you could hire a collection agency.
-Agencies have automated systems that follow up with your debtors, and with so many different collectors out there, you can likely find the one that fits your business type or your debt size.
+Agencies have automated systems that follow up with your debtors.
+With so many different collectors out there, you can likely find the one that fits your business type or your debt size.
 Agencies are a dime a dozen, and a lot of them will use automated systems and auto dialers to attempt to collect your debt.

 Then, Choose the Right Professional

-If the debt is large or the situation is complex, you should consider finding a professional debt collection attorney.
+If the debt is large or the situation is complex, you should consider finding a professional debt collection agency or law firm.
 When considering an attorney, you should ask yourself the following:

 - What’s their track record?